YMMV-Industrial/rpi-rf/README.rst

 Introduction
 ------------
 Forked from https://github.com/milaq/rpi-rf.
 Modified rpi_rf_recieve script to include time stamp and file logging instead of standard out.
 Good for capturing activity after hours and matching back up with security cameras.
+Seems to work on most Raspian OS and hardware but script seems to need root to access the GPIO if you want to get up and running quickly.